MicrosoftDocs/biztalk-docs/biztalk/core/step-1-prepare-for-the-edi-interface-developer-tutorial.md

 ## Prerequisites
  You must be logged on as a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators group.

-## Add reference to the BizTalk EDI Application
+## To add reference to the BizTalk EDI Application

 1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, under the **Applications** node, right-click the application that you want to use for EDI, such as BizTalk Application 1.
 2. Select **Add** > **References**.